ahaywood/Web-Interactivity-and-Engagement/chapter-6/index.md

 ## <a name="data-and-managing-data">Data and Managing Data</a>

-	Data as a general concept refers to the fact that some existing information or knowledge is represented or coded in some form suitable for better usage or processing.
+<p class='message'>Data as a general concept refers to the fact that some existing information or knowledge is represented or coded in some form suitable for better usage or processing.</p>

 [Wikipedia - Data](http://en.wikipedia.org/wiki/Data)